jemimahmartinez/jemimahmartinez/README.md

 # Hi there 👋 welcome to my GitHub!

-My name is Jemimah Martinez :woman_student: and I am a Computer Systems Engineering student in my penultimate year at the University of Auckland
+My name is Jemimah Martinez :woman_student: and I am a Computer Systems Engineering student in my final year of study at the University of Auckland

 I am interested in anything Computer or Software Engineering related that will provide a way to broaden my knowledge on what I am currently learning.
 Furthermore, give me an understanding of how engineering impacts the world around us.